About this report

 - policies, procedures and processes that are applied to everyday activities at AWAC operations.

-In 2015, Alumina Limited submitted an Investor CDP (Climate Change) report and also a CDP Water Information report.
+In 2017, Alumina Limited submitted an Investor CDP (Climate Change) report and also a CDP Water Information report in respect of Alumina Limited’s equity interest in AWAC for the 2016 operation year.
 It is Alcoa's intent to provide future water data assurance.